Wannier90

 ExtraStates = 4

 The use of most of these variables is already explained in detail in other tutorials.
-See, for example, the Periodic Systems tutorial.
+See, for example, the periodic systems tutorial.
 Nevertheless, some options deserve a more detailed explanation:

 It is also important to note that the ‘‘k’’-point symmetries cannot be used with Wannier90.
 Also, only Monkhorst-Pack grids are allowed, so that only one ‘‘k’’-point shift is allowed.